meganenglert/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 The hidden wire can be identified before the compartment is fully opened with a successful DC 20 Intelligence (Investigation) check, and disarmed with a successful DC 20 Dexterity (Thieves' Tools) check.

-Opening the compartment without disabling the wire or unsuccessfully attempting to disarm the wire causes the noisemaker to loudly screech, “Is no fun, is no Blinsky!” repeatedly for 1 minute, alerting the vampires in **N6f.
+Opening the compartment without disabling the wire or unsuccessfully attempting to disarm the wire causes the noisemaker to loudly screech, "Is no fun, is no Blinsky!" repeatedly for 1 minute, alerting the vampires in **N6f.
 Vampire Nest**.

 > [!lore]+ **The Noisemaker**
 > Volenta purchased the noisemaker from Gadof Blinsky of Blinsky Toys, described further in <span class="citation">N7.
 Blinsky Toys (p.
 118)</span>, several nights ago.
 Though tempted to kill him or take the toy by force, Blinsky's affinity for the macabre led Volenta to regard him as a kindred spirit, and she elected to spare his life on a whim.
 ## D4c.
 Volenta's Trap
 If the players allow the bell to ring, [[Non-Player Characters#Volenta Popofsky|Volenta]] and her two loyal **vampire spawn** arise to confront them one round later, either by forcing their way into **N6d.
 Kitchen** or (if the players have already exited **N6e.
 Henrik's Bedroom**) by obstructing the players' path down the stairs.
 When the vampires appear, they use their ***spider climb*** to clamber across the walls before dropping down to the players’ level, with Volenta crouching upside-down on the ceiling behind them.